-The University of Puget Sound is seeking a strong clinician and visionary leader to serve as the Director of Counseling, Health and Wellness Services.
-The Director is responsible for the management and oversight of the teams providing medical care and mental health services to the student population while also serving as the mental health expert on the campus.
-This position requires an experienced psychologist with the appropriate experience that demonstrates an ability to not only supervise staff and services, but to collaboratively develop and implement a vision, provide direction, engage in strategic planning, and communicate well with all members of the campus community.
+The University of Puget Sound is seeking a visionary leader and strong clinician to serve as the Director of Counseling, Health, and Wellness Services.
+The Director is responsible for the overall management of the medical and mental health services provided to the student population.
+An experienced psychologist with the demonstrated ability to collaboratively develop and implement a vision, provide direction, engage in strategic planning, and communicate well with all members of the campus community is needed for this significant leadership role.
+The new leader will provide direct supervision for the mental health providers and indirect supervision, through the Associate Director/Medical Coordinator, for the medical providers.
 In order to be successful in this position, an understanding of and commitment to the liberal arts tradition and the value of a diverse community are important.

 Counseling, Health and Wellness Services (CHWS) at the University of Puget Sound is committed to helping students achieve their academic potential and to becoming their own health care advocates.
 CHWS addresses the immediate medical and mental health needs of students that can interfere with their success while also supporting student development and lifelong wellness through health promotion programs and strategies.
 The Director must lead and support all aspects of campus wellness for students.

 The Director of Counseling, Health and Wellness Services is responsible for providing vision, leadership, and management for the multidisciplinary teams that provide primary medical care, mental health care, and health promotion programs and services to the diverse student population.
 The Director supervises the Associate Director/Medical Coordinator, three Psychologists, and the Technologist directly, and, is ultimately responsible for a team of approximately 18 full- and part-time clinical, administrative and support staff, and trainees.
 Reporting to the Vice President for Student Affairs and Dean of Students, the Director is involved in divisional and institutional committees and is part of the University’s emergency response group.